marcusoftnet/marcusoftnet.github.io/_posts/2015-11-24-using-the-scientific-method-on-our-board.md

 The main setup for our team is not very special, we have a huge white board, on wheels that we meet in front of every morning.
 We like visualizations and metrics and half of the board is dedicated to a bunch of different diagrams and progress indicator.
 You can read about our ["Metrics Pirate Code" in another post](https://www.marcusoft.net/2015/10/the-visualization-pirate-rules-of-rs-bungsu.html).

 The other part of the board is a pretty standard task/kanban/scrum board where our "hospital-wide improvements" are made.
-Somethings that [needs attention are "outsourced"](https://www.marcusoft.net/2015/10/how-trust-kanban-and-a-little-structure-saved-a-life.html), because we want to keep our focus on the overarching, big processy things.
+Somethings that [needs attention are "outsourced"](https://www.marcusoft.net/2015/10/how-trust-kanban-and-a-little-structure-saved-a-life.html), because we want to keep our focus on the overarching, big process-y things.

 The task-board simply lists 3 (not more at the time) tasks and our current efforts to improve them.
 From the beginning we only had these column per item: